 The stock count is the physical verification of the quantities and condition of items held in an inventory or warehouse.
-The stock count may be performed as an intensive annual end of year procedure or may be done continuously by means of a cycle count.
+The stock count may be performed as an intensive annual end-of-year procedure or may be done continuously by means of a cycle count.
 An annual end of year stock count is typically done for use in a company’s financial statements.
 Once the count has been completed, you can add an adjustment to update your current stock.

 Please follow the following steps to undertake a stock count